 The Bernhardt Prize is an award of $500 given to an article that furthers the understanding of the history of working people.
 Articles focused on historical events AND articles about current issues (work, housing, organizing, health, education) that include historical context are both welcome.
-The work should be published -- in print or online -- between August 1, 2018 and August 25, 2019.
-The deadline for the 2018-2019 contest is August 25, 2019.
+The 2018-2019 contest deadline was August 25, 2019.
+Check back in January 2020 to enter next year's contest, which will cover articles publichse August 26, 2019 - August 25, 2020.

 The New York Labor History Association sponsors this award in order to inspire more great writing for a general audience about the history of work, workers, and their organizations.
 The award is co-sponsored by LaborArts; Metro New York Labor Communications Council; the NYC Central Labor Council, AFL-CIO; and the Robert F. Wagner Labor Archives at NYU’s Tamiment Library.
 The contest committee is: Irwin Yellowitz, NYLHA; Rachel Bernstein, LaborArts; Gary Schoichet, Metro; Kate Whalen, NYC CLC; and Michael Koncewicz, Tamiment.

 We are guided by the vision of the late Debra E. Bernhardt, who worked in so many different realms to share the hidden histories of working people.
 As head of the Wagner Labor Archives she reached out to an astonishing number of people and organizations, to document undocumented stories and unrecognized contributions, and to make links between past and present.
 The LaborArts project is dedicated to Bernhardt, and the online exhibit "Making History Personal" explores her work.